somervillegranolamakingcoop/somervillegranolamakingcoop.github.io/docs.md

 Use this email template for new members:

 ```
-[NAME OF NEW MEMBER]
+[NAME OF NEW MEMBER],

 Hi prospective granola coop member!
 My role is Shift Manager, and I'm
 responsible for onboarding.
-Firstly, if you're interested in joining, please
+Firstly, if you're interested in joining,
-familiarize yourself with member responsibilities:
+please familiarize yourself with member responsibilities:

 http://somervillegranolamakingcoop.github.io/